 Best Instagram filter apps

 Now that you’ve been inspired by all the cool creations from Instagram users, you might be thinking to yourself, “Why don’t I just create my own filter, too?”
 Great idea!
-In this section, we’ll go over some of the best tools currently available to help you.
+In this section, we’ll go over some of the best tools currently available to help you make a new filter.

-The first tool on our list is the mobile photography app (available on iOS and Android), VSCO.
+The first Instagram user tool on our list is the mobile photography app (available on iOS and Android), VSCO.

 Best for: Beginner photographers